 High blood pressure may be caused by stress, smoking, clogged arteries, calcium deficiency, fiber deficiency, a high fat diet, insulin resistance, poor sugar metabolism, thyroid imbalance, obesity, lack of exercise, too much salt and red meat in the diet (causing raised copper levels), excess alcohol consumption, kidney malfunction, and constipation.
+If you suspect that your blood pressure is high, seek medical attention as soon as possible.

 High Blood Pressure (hypertension) is related to heart disorders and liver problems.
 At first, a person with high blood pressure will not experience any noticeable symptoms.
 Symptoms appear later and can include headaches, eye problems, dizziness, fainting spells, nosebleeds, irritability, ringing in the ears, flushed complexion, red streaks in the eyes, fatigue, depression, and chronic respiratory problems.
 Since there are often no symptoms, high blood pressure is sometimes called the silent disease.
 People should have their blood pressure checked regularly.
 Blood pressure tests are quick and painless.
 Most drug stores now have free machines that check blood pressure.
+Visit the Mayo Clinic website to see a chart with normal ranges of blood pressure.

 High blood pressure can benefit from a good diet and exercise.
 Add lots of fiber to the diet and reduce fat intake.
 Avoid artificial sweeteners and antihistamines.
 Lots of citrus and other fruits are a must.
 Wheat germ, oatmeal, flax seed oil, buckwheat, strawberries, and green drinks should be consumed regularly.
 Eat smaller meals and reduce calories for best results.
 A small glass of wine every evening can also help.